Updated: Jul 27

 By AMARENDAR REDDY ADDULA

 Artificial Intelligence is gradually more present in our lives, reflecting a growing propensity to turn for advice, decisions altogether, to algorithms.
-AI is the ability established by machines, is smart phones, tablets, laptops, drones, self-operating vehicles, robots, face detecting machines, military AI, Online tool etc. that might take on tasks ranging from household support, welfare, policing, defense.
-The role of AI facilitating discrimination is well documented, and is one of the key issues in the ethics dispute today.
+AI is the ability established by machines, is smartphones, tablets, laptops, drones, self-operating vehicles, robots, face detecting machines, military AI, Online tool etc. that might take on tasks ranging from household support, welfare, policing, defense.
+The role of AI facilitating discrimination is well documented and is one of the key issues in the ethics dispute today.

 Artificial Intelligence is a tool of humanity is wielding with increasing recklessness.
-Though it is for our common good, code of ethics, laws, government accountability, corporate transparency, capability of monitoring are few still unanswered questions.
-AI regulation is not just complex environment, its uncharted territory from human leadership to machine learning emergence, automation, robotic manufacturing etc. AI is largely seen as a commercial tool, but its quickly becoming an ethical dilemma for the largely spread Internet area.
+Though it is for our common good, code of ethics, laws, government accountability, corporate transparency, the capability of monitoring are few still unanswered questions.
+AI regulation is not just a complex environment, its uncharted territory from human leadership to machine learning emergence, automation, robotic manufacturing etc. AI is largely seen as a commercial tool, but its quickly becoming an ethical dilemma for the largely spread Internet area.

 Can International Human Rights or any Laws help to guide and govern new emerging technology Artificial Intelligence?
 The largest organization of Technical Professionals Institute of Electrical and Electronics Engineers’ latest report on ethically aligned design for Artificial Intelligence as its first principle that it should not infringe upon International Human Rights.
-Last year, Human Rights investigators from United Nations found that Facebook exacerbated the circulation of hate speech and incitement to violence in Myanmar.
-UN’s International Telecommunications Union second annual AI for Global Good summit in Geneva opined that in order for AI to benefit the common good, it should avoid harms to fundamental human values and International Human Rights provide a robust and global formulation of these values.
+Last year, Human Rights investigators from the United Nations found that Facebook exacerbated the circulation of hate speech and incitement to violence in Myanmar.
+UN’s International Telecommunications Union second annual AI for Global Good Summit in Geneva opined that in order for AI to benefit the common good, it should avoid harms to fundamental human values and International Human Rights provide a robust and global formulation of these values.

-Artificial Intelligence can drive global GDP and productivity, but surely will have a social cost.
+Artificial Intelligence can drive global GDP and productivity but surely will have a social cost.
 A rising ubiquity of AI implementation appears to coincide with an accelerating wealth unequally disrupting the business world.
 AI creators are not employing best practice and effective management.
 When it comes to public trust, global institutions to protect humanity from potential dangers of machine learning are noticeably absent.
-AI regulation may not be possible to achieve without better AI, ironically.
+Regulating AI may not be possible to achieve without better AI, ironically.
 A special emphasis must be laid to the prospective of treating AI as an autonomous legal personality, separate subject of Law and control.

 Artificial Intelligence is designed on algorithmic decision making is largely in digital and employs statistical methods.
 Earlier, algorithms were pre-programmed and unchanging.
 This is rising to new challenges as the problems found with biased data and measurement error as their deterministic predecessors.
 On another side, its impact of error rates, for instance, US Customs and Border Patrol photographs every person enters and exits the US borders and cross-references it with a database of photos of known criminals and terrorists.
 In just 2018, approximately 8 Crores people arrived in the US, even if the facial recognition system is 99 % accurate, a 1% error rate would result in 8 Lakhs people being misidentified.
 What would be the impact be on their lives?
-Conversely, how many known criminals would getaway?
-The number may be beyond the imaginary putting all the countries year-wise together.
+Conversely, how many known criminals would get away?
+The number may be beyond the number after putting all the countries year-wise together.

 There are many documented cases of AI gone wrong in the Criminal Justice System.
 Use of machine learning for risk scoring defendants is advertised as removing the known human bias judges in the sentencing and bail decisions.
 Predictive policing efforts seek to best allocate often-limited police resources to prevent crime, though there is always a high-risk mission creep.
 AI provides the capacity to process and analyze multiple data streams in real-time; it is no surprise that it is already being used to enable mass surveillance around the world.
 The most pervasive and dangerous example is facial recognition software.
 Facial recognition software is not just being used to scrutiny and identity, but also to target and discrimination.
 AI can be used to create and disseminate targeted propaganda.
 Machine learning powers the data analysis social media companies use to create the profiles of users for targeted advertising.
 This is also capable of creating realistic-sounding video and audio recordings of real people.
 Hiring processes have long been fraught with bias and discrimination.
 Algorithms have long been used to create credit scores and inform finance loan screening.